Taylor Twellman

 Taylor Timothy Twellman (born February 29, 1980) is an American former soccer player who played professionally from 1999 to 2010.
-He now works in the media as a soccer television commentator for MLS Season Pass on Apple TV.
+He now works in the media as a soccer television commentator for MLS on Apple TV.

 Twellman is best known for his play with the New England Revolution of Major League Soccer (MLS) from 2002 to 2009, during which time he scored more goals in MLS than any other player.
 He was the youngest player to score 100 goals in MLS in 2009 at the age of 29, and is New England's all-time leading goal scorer.
 Twellman was a five-time MLS all-star and in 2005 was the league MVP.
 Twellman also earned 30 caps for the United States national team, scoring 6 international goals.

 Twellman has been active since his retirement in promoting awareness of concussions and working in the media as a color commentator for ESPN/ABC until 2023 and for Apple TV since 2023.

 Youth and college

+Taylor was raised in St. Louis, Missouri, and attended Saint Louis University High School (SLUH).
+During his time their he received multiple honors such as being named the 1997 NSCAA National Soccer Player of the Year, 1998 Missouri High School Athlete of the Year, he was a two-time Parade and NSCAA All-American ... two-time NSCAA State Player of the Year, a two-time Gatorade State and Central Region Player of the Year.
+In his four years at SLUH he scored 115 goals and 35 assists, including a record school record 47 goals his junior year.
+He also played on the schools baseball, basketball and football teams.

-Taylor was raised in St. Louis, Missouri, and attended Saint Louis University High School (SLUH), where he was an all-star athlete in American football, basketball, soccer, and baseball, during which he was offered a contract by the Kansas City Royals baseball team.
-After graduating from SLUH in 1998, Twellman rejected the offer, electing to play soccer at Maryland on an athletic scholarship.
-At Maryland, Twellman played soccer in 1998 and 1999; in 1998 Twellman was named a second-team All American for the squad, and in his sophomore 1999 season he finished as a runner-up for both the Hermann Trophy and the MAC Player of the Year Award.
+After graduating from SLUH in 1998, Twellman elected to play soccer at Maryland on an athletic scholarship.
+At Maryland, Twellman played soccer in 1998 and 1999; in 1998 Twellman was named a second-team All American and won Soccer America's National Freshman of the Year.
+In his sophomore 1999 season he finished as a runner-up for both the Hermann Trophy and the MAC Player of the Year Award.
 After only two seasons with the Terrapins, Twellman left college to turn professional.
+In 43 games he scored 28 goals and 17 assists, he was also a two time NSCAA All-South Atlantic and two-time All-ACC performer.